-WHEREAS, the Rescission Act of 1946 withdrew the United States veteran's status of Filipino World War II soldiers, thereby denying them the benefits and compensation received by their American counterparts and soldiers of more than sixty-six other United States allied countries, who were similarly inducted into the United States military; and
+WHEREAS, the Rescission Act of 1946 withdrew the U.S. veteran's status of Filipino WWII soldiers, thereby denying them the benefits and compensation received by their American counterparts and soldiers of more than 66 other U.S. allied countries, who were similarly inducted into the U.S. military; and

-WHEREAS, the Rescission Act discriminated against Filipinos, making them the only national group singled out for denial of the full United States status and benefits of United States veterans, including the rights of immigration and naturalization; and
+WHEREAS, the Rescission Act discriminated against Filipinos, making them the only national group singled out for denial of full U.S. veterans status and benefits, including rights of immigration and naturalization; and

-WHEREAS, in recognition of the courage and loyalty of the Filipino troops who fought alongside the United States armed forces during World War II, the United States Congress enacted legislation in 1990 that provided a waiver from certain immigration and naturalization requirements for those Filipino veterans; and
+WHEREAS, in recognition of the courage and loyalty of the Filipino troops who fought alongside our armed forces in the Philippines during WWII, the United States Congress enacted legislation in 1990 that provided a waiver from certain immigration and naturalization requirements for those Filipino veterans; and

-WHEREAS, as a result of that legislation, many of those Filipino veterans have become proud citizens and residents of the United States; and
+WHEREAS, as a result of that legislation, many of those Filipino veterans have become proud citizens and residents of this country; and

-WHEREAS, because the 1990 legislation did not extend immigration and naturalization benefits to the children of those veterans, resulting in separations that were years long, as the

-HCR298 SD1.DOC \HCR298 SD1.DOC\ \HCR298 SD1.DOC\ 1 children remained in the Philippines awaiting the issuance of 2 immigrant visas; and
+WHEREAS, because the 1990 legislation did not go far enough in extending those immigration and naturalization benefits to the children of those veterans, the result has been years long separations between the veterans and their children remaining in the Philippines awaiting the issuance of immigrant visas; and

-WHEREAS, on February 16, 2007, Senator Daniel Akaka, along with Senator Daniel Inouye and other Senators, introduced S. 671, the Filipino Veterans Family Reunification Act, in the United States Senate, to amend the Immigration and Naturalization Act to exempt children of certain Filipino World War II veterans from the numerical limitation on immigrant visas; and
+WHEREAS, on February 16, 2007, Senator Daniel Akaka, along with Senator Daniel Inouye and other members, introduced S. 671, the Filipino Veterans Family Reunification Act, in the United States Senate, to amend the Immigration and Naturalization Act to exempt children of certain Filipino WWII veterans from the numerical limitation on immigrant visas; and

-WHEREAS, Representative Mazie Hirono, Representative Neil Abercrombie, and other Representatives have expressed an interest or intent to introduce or co-sponsor a House companion bill to S. 671 to facilitate family reunification of certain Filipino Veterans of World War II; and
+WHEREAS, Representative Mazie Hirono, Representative Neil Abercrombie, and other Representatives have expressed an interest or intent to introduce or co-sponsor a House companion bill to S. 671 to facilitate family reunification of certain Filipino Veterans of WWII; and

 WHEREAS, H.R.
-1, the American Recovery and Reinvestment Act of 2009, set the historical record straight by declaring that the Filipino Veterans' service during World War II is hereby recognized as active United States military service; now, therefore,
+1, the stimulus bill, set the historical record straight by declaring that the Filipino Veterans' service during WWII is hereby recognized as active U.S. military service; now, therefore,

-BE IT RESOLVED by the House of Representatives of the Twenty-fifth Legislature of the State of Hawaii, Regular Session of 2009, the Senate concurring, that the United States President, the United States Senate, the United States House of Representatives, and the United States Secretary of Veterans Affairs are respectfully urged to support the passage of H.R.
-1287, the Filipino Veterans Family Reunification Act, to expedite family reunification for certain Filipino veterans of World War II; and
+BE IT RESOLVED by the House of Representatives of the Twenty-fifth Legislature of the State of Hawaii, Regular Session of 2009, that the United States President, the United States Senate, the United States House of Representatives, and the United States Secretary of Veterans Affairs are respectfully urged to support the passage of federal law 1287 to expedite family reunification for certain Filipino veterans of WWII; and

-BE IT FURTHER RESOLVED that certified copies of this Concurrent Resolution be transmitted to the President of the United States, President of the Republic of the Philippines, President and Majority Leader of the United States Senate, Speaker of the United States House of Representatives, Chair of the Senate Judiciary Committee, Chair of the House Judiciary Committee, Director of the Bureau of United States Citizenship and Immigration Services, United States Secretary of Veterans Affairs, American Coalition for Filipino Veterans, and Hawaii's congressional delegation.
+BE IT FURTHER RESOLVED that certified copies of this Resolution be transmitted to the President of the United States, President of the Republic of the Philippines, President of the United States Senate, Speaker of the United States House of Representatives, Chair of the Senate Judiciary Committee, Chair of the House Judiciary Committee, Director of the Bureau of U.S. Citizenship and Immigration Services, United States Secretary of Veterans Affairs, American Coalition for Filipino Veterans, and Hawaii's congressional delegation.